irlnathan/s-assoc-docs/associations2.md

 - That request matches up to a sails blueprint shortcut route
 - The shortcut route triggers a blueprint create action connected to a user controller
 - Which triggers a create method
-- Which uses the url params `name=Nikola Tesla` for the name property in the user model
+- Which uses the url params `name=Nikola Tesla` for the name property in the User model
-- to create an instance of the user model.
+- to create an instance of the User model.

->**Note:** sails automatically creates `id`, `createdAt`, and `updatedAt` attributes without having to explicitedly define them in the model.
+>**Note:** sails automatically creates `id`, `createdAt`, and `updatedAt` attributes without having to explicitly define them in the model.

 Sails returns the following json: